-- 10.1 All applications are to be made in accordance with the relevant regulations made under the 2003 Act. - 10.2 Copies of applications must be sent to all responsible authorities at the addresses shown in Appendix C, unless the application is submitted electronically. - 10.3 It is the Authority's intention to contact applicants in the first instance to rectify any mistakes or omissions in any application made before rejecting it and returning it as incomplete. - 10.4 A list of current applications can be viewed on the Councils website www.sutton.gov.uk. - 10.5 Full applications can be viewed at the Councils Licensing Offices between the hours of 0900 hrs and 1700 hrs Monday to Friday. - 10.6 The applicant may be requested to demonstrate that notice of application has been given to the responsible authorities by providing proof of service and a copy of the advertisement in the local newspaper. - 10.7 All applications and notices must be advertised in accordance with the relevant regulations made under the 2003 Act.
+- 10.1 All applications are to be made in accordance with the relevant regulations made under the 2003 Act. - 10.2 Copies of applications must be sent to all responsible authorities at the addresses shown in Appendix C, unless the application is submitted electronically, in which case Responsible Authorities will be notified of such submissions by the Council. - 10.3 It is the Authority's intention to contact applicants in the first instance to rectify any mistakes or omissions in any application made before rejecting it and returning it as incomplete. - 10.4 A list of current applications can be viewed on the Council's website www.sutton.gov.uk. - 10.5 Full applications can be viewed at the Council's Licensing Offices between the hours of 0900 hrs and 1700 hrs Monday to Friday. - 10.6 The applicant must demonstrate that notice of application has been given to the responsible authorities by providing proof of service and a copy of the advertisement in the local newspaper. - 10.7 All applications and notices must be advertised in accordance with the relevant regulations made under the 2003 Act.